CleanroomMC/cleanroom-website/docs/groovy-script/groovy/operators.md

 The two ways differ in what value they return - `a++` returns the value of `a` *before* being increased, while `++a` returns the value of `a` *after* being increased.
-When interacting with these operators, to avoid confusion, you should use them as a standalone statment -
+When interacting with these operators, to avoid confusion, you should use them as a standalone statement -

 ```groovy
 def x = 5